Reloaded-Project/Reloaded-II/Docs/DeveloperModGuide.md

 From there, simply make a new or choose an existing instance.

 # Other Templates
-Other templates, e.g. one supporting in-launcher configuration are also available, e.g. `Reloaded.Mod.Template.WithConfig.zip`
+Other templates, e.g. one supporting in-launcher configuration are also available, `Reloaded.Mod.Template.WithConfig.zip`.

 # Creating Project From Scratch